 - Raj Thampuram, Managing Director, Singapore Agency for Science, Technology and Research (A*STAR)

-Tuesday 13 June will bring together all participants in a series of plenary and interactive parallel sessions and on Wednesday 14 June participants have the choice to attend one of the following:
+Tuesday 13 June brought together all participants in a series of plenary and interactive parallel sessions and on Wednesday 14 June participants had the choice to attend one of the following:

 IGL Research Meeting – an academic meeting with presentations of design-stage, ongoing and completed randomised controlled trials.